Unpaid Dividend (Dividend Payable) - Explained

 Government, Legal System, Administrative Law, & Constitutional Law Legal Disputes - Civil & Criminal Law Agency Law HR, Employment, Labor, & Discrimination Business Entities, Corporate Governance & Ownership Business Transactions, Antitrust, & Securities Law Real Estate, Personal, & Intellectual Property Commercial Law: Contract, Payments, Security Interests, & Bankruptcy Consumer Protection Insurance & Risk Management Immigration Law Environmental Protection Law Inheritance, Estates, and Trusts

 - Economics, Finance, & Analytics

 The date a company announces dividend is the record date, this is when shareholders of the company are eligible to receive distribution of dividends.
 If after declaring dividend, a company does not distribute dividends to shareholders, there will be a record of unpaid dividends.
-A space between the record or declaration date and the payment date results in unpaid dividend.
-Unpaid dividend do not occur frequently, board of directors most companies announce dividends only when all is set to distribute dividends to shareholders.

 Not to be Confused with 'Unclaimed Dividends'